New recipes and updates

 METHOD

-4. Warm up the milk and put the saffron strands into it to soak.
+4. Warm up the milk and add the saffron strands to soak.
 Toast the almonds in a dry frying pan or in hot oven on a baking tray for 10-15 minutes until they turn golden.
 Cool and chop roughly.

 5. Mix the flour with the baking powder, ground almonds, salt and mixed spice and put to one side.

-6. Beat the butter in an electric mixer, add the sugar and beat well until the mixture turns pale and fluffy.
+6. Beat the butter with the sugar until the mixture turns pale and fluffy.
 Add the eggs, one at a time, beating continuously, alternating with a little flour mix.
 Beat in the rest of the flour, golden syrup, zest and the milk with saffron.

 7. Drain the soaked fruit if necessary but all the liquid should have been absorbed.
-Stir them into the cake batter together with the chopped almonds, peel and glace cherries.
+Stir into the cake batter together with the chopped almonds, mixed peel and glace cherries.

 8. Take the marzipan out of the fridge and roll it out on a surface dusted with icing sugar to a disc the size of your tin.
 Spoon half the cake batter into the tin, place the marzipan disc in and spoon the rest of the cake mix on top.

 9. Smooth the surface with a spatula and place the parchment disc on top.
-Bake the cake for about 1¾ - 2 hours until a skewer inserted in the middle (not too deep because of the marzipan layer) comes out clean.
+Bake the cake for about 1¾ - 2 hours until a skewer inserted in the middle comes out clean.

-10. Cool in the tin, unmould and brush the top and sides with the apricot jam warmed up slightly in a small pan.
+10. Cool in the tin, unmould and brush the top and sides with the apricot jam.

 NEW recipe finder